 The editorial team of the journal Migration Politics warmly welcome paper proposals for our authors’ fellowship in residence programme.
 We are seeking submissions from scholars conducting innovative and inspiring research on the politics involved in representing, controlling, and managing migration.
 We want to promote work that dares to bring in new theoretical or conceptual angles to Migration Studies by engaging with wider theories and debates in political science, sociology, law and other disciplines.
 We encourage submissions that provide primarily conceptual or philosophical contributions.
 In empirically oriented work, we seek to promote high standards of methodological transparency and rigour (including through appendices and data deposits).

 Successful applicants will spend a one week intensive fellowship in residence period at the University of Amsterdam to develop their ideas into a manuscript ready for submission.
 Scholars taking part in the author fellowship residency programme are expected to submit their papers for review to the Migration Politics journal that offers rigorous, single-blind peer review and full open access without article processing charges (platinum open access).

 Next paper proposal deadline: 15 November 2022, 16:59 CET

 The author residency programme is open to scholars with a PhD at all career stages as well as to PhD candidates.

-You are warmly invited to submit your paper proposal no later than 15 November 2021 to: email@example.com
+You are warmly invited to submit your paper proposal no later than 15 November 2022 16:59 CET through this form

-- the empirical material.
-Please note: data collection should be completed before submitting a paper proposal to Migration Politics
+- The empirical material.
+Please note: data collection should be completed before submitting a paper proposal to Migration Politics residency programme

-- include your name, affiliation, position, and contact details
+- Your name, institutional affiliation, position, and contact email

-- your preference for either the Spring (April 2022) and Fall (October 2022) residency, as well as your availability during the month of your preference.
+- Your preference for either the Spring (April/May 2023) and Fall (October 2023) residency, as well as your availability during the months of your preference.